tve/sensorgnome-support/wifi-button/README.md

 - https://www.raspberrypi.com/documentation/computers/configuration.html#using-the-command-line
 - https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-routed-wireless-access-point

-The Sensorgnome WiFi client is configured using a NETWORK.TXT config file.
+The Sensorgnome WiFi client is configured using a `NETWORK.TXT` config file.
 This file is typically placed in the fat32 /data partition so it can be edited on a windows laptop.
 The Wifi client is enabled at boot if config is provided, after that the std `wpa_supplicant` daemon manages it.

 The Sensorgnome hotspot is enabled via a hardware button that is polled using the `gestures.js` and `pushbutton.js` scripts.
 The hotspot configuration is fixed and uses the Sensorgnome's ID.
-The button and associated LED pins can be configured in the Makefile (i.e. they are hard-coded for a given build).
+The button and associated LED pins can be configured in `GESTURES.TXT` to a limited degree.

 Notes:
 - The wifi client and the hotspot are almost completely independent and can operate simultaneously,